 “Other cadets have done amazing things and really enjoyed the experience,” he said.
 “It is a fantastic way for cadets to use classroom concepts in the dynamic and exciting flight environment.”

-Philip Simmons High is one of the only two schools in Berkeley County School District using flight simulators to help students get the feel of piloting an aircraft – and get them interested in flying (Cane Bay High also has simulators).
+Cane Bay High and Philip Simmons High are the only two schools in Berkeley County School District using flight simulators to help students get the feel of piloting an aircraft – and get them interested in flying.

 Philip Simmons High’s simulator is new to the school this past year; the class has the Microsoft Flight Simulator 2020 running on a gaming PC with an integrated yoke, throttles and rudder pedals mounted on a Volair Simulator chassis.